 » More information: London Zoo

 If you want a completely new and unforgettable experience you need to make a booking to eat at the Rainforest Cafe.
-This is certainly not a normal restaurant, as you’ll be sitting in the middle of the rainforest to have your meal, and lightning and thunder is on its way….
+This is certainly not a normal restaurant, as you’ll be sitting in the middle of the rainforest to have your meal, and lightning and thunder are on their way…

 » More information: Rainforest Cafe

-Walking along the South Bank is one of the best ways to do some sightseeing of London as well as keeping the children entertained.
-From the London Eye you can walk all along the South Bank of the river Thames to Tower Bridge.
+Walking along the South Bank is one of the best ways to do some sightseeing in London as well as keep the children entertained.
+From the London Eye, you can walk all along with the South Bank of the River Thames to Tower Bridge.
 As mentioned before, the Sea Life Aquarium is located next to the London Eye, as well as Shrek’s Adventure and the London Dungeons.
 Seasonal events, such as markets and funfairs, also take place next to the London Eye.
 Several child-friendly cafes and restaurants along the way will also keep you fuelled if you’re spending the day out.

-During the Christmas period Winter Wonderland is a place that cannot be missed, especially if you’re looking for authentic Christmas Spirit.
-There is something for every age range in Winter Wonderland, there are Christmas Markets, a beautiful Ice-Skating rink, a special Santa themed park for smaller children and rides and funfair attractions for older children (and adults alike!).
-Several food stalls will serve you anything from a filled Jacket potato to a hot chocolate or a beer, and the restaurants and bars are a success for adults and office christmas parties.
+During the Christmas period, Winter Wonderland is a place that cannot be missed, especially if you’re looking for an authentic Christmas Spirit.
+There is something for every age range in Winter Wonderland, there are Christmas Markets, a beautiful Ice-Skating rink, a special Santa-themed park for smaller children and rides and funfair attractions for older children (and adults alike!).
+Several food stalls will serve you anything from a filled Jacket potato to a hot chocolate or a beer, and the restaurants and bars are a success for adults and office Christmas parties.
 You’ll also be able to get tickets for the Circus or for an Ice Sculpture exhibition.
 All of this, in Hyde Park.

 The London Cable Car crosses the Thames at the famous O2, offering some impressive views over the capital.
 You can use your normal oyster card too, so you don’t need to get special tickets.